-Example Change Management Policy and Procedure
+Change Management Policy and Procedure

 Template

 This is an example policy.
 Please ensure you update this policy template so that it’s suitable for your organisation.

 Purpose

 At its core, change management is the method and process of making changes to an organisation’s IT systems.
 The change management process is designed with the intent of reducing errors when changes are made to IT systems.